• Skip to primary navigation

 Recipe Tips

-Tip #1: Measure your flour carefully.
-I don't use a scale but experts recommend it.
-I use the spoon and level method.
-Carefully fluff the flour with a fork in the flour bag.
+1: Carefully measure flour.
+Measure your flour very carefully using the spoon and level method.
+Fluff the flour with a fork in the flour bag.
 Then spoon the flour into measuring cups, and use a knife to level off the top.

-Tip #2: Make sure your vegan butter or shortening is at room temperature.
-Both should be soft and able to be creamed with sugar easily.
+2: Room-temperature.
+Make sure your shortening is at room temperature.
+It should be soft and able to be creamed with sugar easily.

 Trouble Shooting